JoeyStanley/real/_posts/2019-11-04-animating_mergers.md

 ## Merger by Expansion

-<span class="sidenote-wide">Herold, Ruth.
+<span class="sidenote">Herold, Ruth.
 1990.
 Mechanisms of Merger: The Implementation and Distribution of the Low Back Merger in Eastern Pennsylvania.
 Dissertation, University of Pennsylvania, 1990.</span>
 The final merger I'll show is was described by Ruth Herold in her 1990 dissertation.
 She too looks at the merger of <sc>lot</sc> and <sc>thought</sc>, this time in Western Pennsylvania.
 She describes a *merger by expansion* as follows

 > "The lexical constraints on the distribution of two former phonemes are lifted.
 As a result, the entire phonetic range formally divided between the two phonemes becomes available for the realization of either.
 (Herold 1990:91--92)